frederic-perez/AmE-dictionary/data/idioms.md

 __dot (one’s) i’s and cross (one’s) t’s__ To do something carefully and make sure that every last minor detail is completed. _Please make sure to dot your i’s and cross your t’s when signing this contract._
 __dote on (someone or something)__ To give a lot of love and attention to someone or something, perhaps to excess. _I can’t help but dote on my kids whenever they’re home from college—I just miss them so much when they’re away!_
 __double back__ To return to some thing or place after moving away from it, especially by following the same path taken when leaving. _I was walking to my car when I realized I’d forgotten my lunch on the kitchen counter and doubled back to get it._
-__double down__ :three: To significantly increase or strengthen effort, investment, or resolve toward some goal, strategy, or action so as to maximize the potential yield as a result.
+__double down__ :four: To significantly increase or strengthen effort, investment, or resolve toward some goal, strategy, or action so as to maximize the potential yield as a result.
 __double entendre__
 __double talk__
 __double whammy__ A situation in which two negative things happen at the same time or in rapid succession. _Jack suffered a double whammy when his car broke down the same day he lost his job._